sematic-ai/sematic/docs/upgrades.md

 - **pip package**: If you are using Sematic only locally, this is the only versioned entity you need.
-This determines the code that will be used for your code to interact with the server, including how Sematic resolvers interact with the server.
+This determines the code that will be used for your code to interact with the server, including how Sematic runners interact with the server.
 - **Server**: If you are using Sematic in the cloud, you need this and the pip package.
 - **bazel integration**: If you are using `bazel` with Sematic, you